173TECH/sayn/docs/tasks/copy.md

     * `db`: the (optional) destination database.

 !!! info
-    You do not need to specify `db` unless you want the destination database to be different than the `default_db` you define in `project.yaml` (which is the default database used by SAYN).
-If you define the `db` attribute, it needs to:
+    By default the destination is the database defined by `default_db` in `project.yaml`. `db` can be specified to change this, in which case the connection specified needs to:

       * Be a credential from the `required_credentials` list in `project.yaml`.
       * Be defined in your `settings.yaml`.
       * Be one of the supported [databases](../databases/overview.md).

+The table specified in `destination` will be affected by prefixes, suffixes and overrides as described in [database objects](../database_objects.md).
+The source table however will be interpreted literally.

 By default, tables will be copied in full every time SAYN runs replacing the table with the newly pulled data.
 This behaviour can be altered with the following: